 - Now the batter is ready to use and can be refrigerated up to 10 days.

-- We should not soak rice or lentils in hot water (to reduce the soaking time) for making batter as it will not yield the desired quality.
-You can follow this only when they are intended for cooking/ boiling but not for grinding.
+- We should not soak rice or lentils in hot water to reduce the soaking time.
+We can follow this only when they are intended for cooking/ boiling but not for making batter.

-- Salt should always be added into the batter before being left for fermentation as it also plays an important role during fermentation.
+- I prefer to add salt into the batter before the fermentation as it also plays a role during fermentation.

 - If you leave batter longer than the stipulated time for fermentation, it becomes too sour and may rise up & spill over the vessel.

 - Based on the quantity of rice you are planning to use, you may have to select the appropriate mixing vessel, storage container & even wet grinder.
 I used a mixing vessel (8 Ltrs) & a storage container (5 Ltrs) for 1200 grams of rice; my wet grinder (2 Ltrs. capacity) is just right for grinding 300 grams of lentils not more than that.